Goals and Your Life – Do They Match?

 The first time I ever watched an ironman I was amazed how far people were racing.
 I genuinely thought it was impossible to go that far.
 I was respectful of the distance and the effort it took for people to go that fast over the distance.

 If someone says to me I want to “X” time in an ironman, my first question is what does your life look like to enable that to happen?
-Sometimes I wonder if humans in today’s busy society have lost touch with the concept of day only having 24 hours.
-But it seems to me most people are pretty disconnected with the time they actually have and the work it actually takes to reach certain goals in an event as hard as an IM.
+In today’s busy society have we lost touch with the concept of day only having 24 hours?
+Is there a disconnected with the time we actually have in our day today life,and the work it actually takes to reach certain goals?

 As you start to set out your goals, your races, your dream goals, ask yourself: